alp3rkum/react-mssql-demo/README.md

 # react-mssql-demo
-A simple demo of ReactJS-MSSQL integration
+A simple ReactJS-MSSQL integration demo that makes use of MSNodeSQLV8, Syncfusion EJ2-React and Express frameworks.